-It’s a popular and normal part of hostel life to share dorms, and although the guidance is being kept under review, we can now again offer our usual shared dorm/bunk rooms.
+It’s a popular and normal part of hostel life to share dorms, so we can now again offer our usual shared dorm/bunk rooms.
 The external bunkrooms have also been equipped with microwave ovens and cool boxes so that they can be self-sufficient without using the hostel kitchen if guests prefer.

 The future and beyond!

 If only we knew – but that won’t stop us improving the hostel and the range of experiences available for our guests.
-Our ‘to do’ list is always growing but we have added another few features to our rooms to make them more self-contained e.g.
+Our ‘to do’ list is always growing but we have added another few features to our rooms to make them more self-contained for those who wish to remain 'socially distant' e.g.

 The Wee Snug

-For the start of 2022 season, our 1x double bedroom apartment underwent some changes too, and now has a twin bedded room added...great for families or a couple of friends who want a bit more privacy, but still want the hostel experience.
+For the start of 2022 season, our 1x double bedroom apartment underwent some changes, and now has a twin bedded room added...so a mini hostel, still with private rooms, but a shared WC/shower-room.
+Apart from individual bookings, its also perfect for families or a couple of friends who want a quieter space, but still want the full hostel experience too.